 So, the fuel liquid is not the danger, the danger is the fumes.
 Because, liquid gasoline does not burn, the fumes are what catch fire.

-Strong fuel smell.
-Perhaps the most obvious symptom is, you may be able to smell fuel from inside or around your vehicle.
+So, perhaps the most obvious symptom is, you may be able to smell fuel, from inside or around your vehicle.

-Visible fuel leaks.
-If you smell and see small puddles of fuel, appearing underneath your vehicle you should immediately have it fixed.
-Also, You must avoid all potential ignition sources such as open flames, sparks and smoking near the vehicle.
+So, if you smell and see small puddles of fuel, appearing underneath your vehicle, you should immediately have it fixed.
+Also, you must avoid all potential ignition sources, such as, open flames, sparks and smoking near the vehicle.

-Reduced fuel levels.
-You may notice that your vehicle is using fuel more quickly; or the fuel gauge is going down when you are not driving.
-This is often a sign of a fuel leak.
+You may notice that your vehicle is using fuel, more quickly.
+Also, the fuel gauge is going down, when you are not driving.
+Consequently, this is often, the first sign of a problem.

-Reduced engine performance.
-If the engine is starving for fuel and not getting the required amount of fuel; it will not be able to perform to its full ability.
+So, if the engine is starving for fuel and not getting the required amount of fuel.
+Then, it will not be able to perform, to its full ability.

 Common Places To Have Fuel Leaks Include:

-So, It really doesn’t matter what is causing the fuel smell in your vehicle.
-You just need to have it fixed as soon as you start smelling fuel.
-Finally, If the fuel leak is near the engine or exhaust, it could result in a fire.
+So, it really doesn’t matter what is causing, the fuel smell in your vehicle.
+You just need to have it fixed, as soon as you start smelling fuel.
+Because, if the leak is near the engine or exhaust, it could result in a fire.